-Since qualifying in 1985 I have spent my career working for victims of personal injury specialising in product liability, aviation and military claims.
-I have been involved in many high profile cases including Piper Alpha, Lockerbie, Chinook Mull of Kintyre Crash and the British Midland Crash at Kegworth.
-I am Secretary of the Royal British Legion Solicitors Group, a former Mediator in the Court of Appeal (pro-bono), former Chairman of the National Young Solicitors Group and was voted Cheshire Woman of the Year 2003.
-In 2007 the Lawyer magazine named me as one of the top 20 lawyers of the last 20 years.
+Since qualifying in 1985, I've spent my career working for victims of personal injury specialising in product liability, aviation and military claims.
+I've been involved in many high-profile cases, including Piper Alpha, Lockerbie, Chinook Mull of Kintyre Crash and the British Midland Crash at Kegworth.
+I'm Vice Chair of the Royal British Legion Solicitors Group, a former Mediator in the Court of Appeal (pro-bono) and former Chairman of the National Young Solicitors Group.

-In Manchester I am a former Chair of the Trainee Solicitors Group, Young Solicitors Group and was President of the Manchester Law Society in 2002 being the Commonwealth Games Year.
+In Manchester, I'm a former Chair of the Trainee Solicitors Group, Young Solicitors Group and was President of the Manchester Law Society in 2002 – the Commonwealth Games Year.

-I regularly appear at Inquests including those of Corporal of the Horse Matty Hull killed by A10 friendly fire and Sergeant Steve Roberts who was the first soldier fatality of the Iraq war.
+I regularly appear at inquests, including those of Corporal of the Horse Matty Hull, who was killed by A10 friendly fire and Sergeant Steve Roberts, who was the first soldier fatality of the Iraq war.